valteriomon/AZ-scan/README.md

     - Check sorting/tabs.
     - Optional: Add to original database
 - Subdivide when possible in less than 500 items per code
-- Check permissions so syn
+- Check permissions so sync doesn't remove files